influxdata/docs-v2/content/influxdb/v2.0/backup-restore/restore.md

 ```

 ### Restore data from a specific bucket
-To restore data from a specific bucket in a backup directory, provide the following:
+To restore data from a bucket, provide the following:

 - backup directory path
 - bucket name or ID